16 Reasons Why Only Your Users Do Not Read User DocumentationDennis Crane

 15. Lack of diagrams and screenshots in the documentation.

 An old adage says that a picture is worth a thousand words – that’s true!
-It takes more time and mental effort to understand documentation that doesn’t contain any screenshots, diagrams, or other pictures.
+It takes more time and mental effort to understand the documentation that doesn’t contain any screenshots, diagrams, or other pictures.
 So make the life easier for your users by combining text and graphics.
 For example, when writing about how to set some parameters in the system, add a screenshot showing the parameters.
 Make your pictures more lively by using Dr.Explain, which can automatically annotate them by adding interactive, self-explanatory callouts.
 But don’t replace all text with pictures, try to find a balance.

 16. Lack of videos in the documentation.

 Users are lazy.
 It’s neither bad nor good, it’s just a fact of life.
 We don’t like to read, that’s true.
 We prefer to watch.
 Using a video is a great way to show a sequence of actions, a scenario, or changes over time.
-A user documentation that contains videos will be more popular than a conventional one.
+User documentation that contains videos will be more popular than a conventional one.
 Unfortunately, the ability to play back a video on the page of documentation imposes restrictions on suitable document formats.
 For example, you can watch a video on an HTML page, but it’s not that simple with a PDF file.
 So you have to strike a balance.
-For example, Dr.Explain, an advanced software tool that allows you to create user documentation in several formats from a single source, tackles the video playback problem as follows: If you insert a video from YouTube or other video hosting into the text, the HTML-based online help system and the CHM help file will allow the user to watch the video within the page; and the PDF and MS Word documents will contain a clickable frame for starting playback in a web browser.
+For example, Dr.Explain, an advanced software tool that allows you to create user documentation in several formats from a single source, tackles the video playback problem as follows: If you ins ert a video from YouTube or other video hosting in to the text, the HTML-based online help system, and the CHM help file will allow the user to watch the video within the page; and the PDF and MS Word documents will contain a clickable frame for starting playback in a web browser.